 Section 1.
 Regular Members

-Those persons who meet the provisions of Article IV of the Constitution are eligible to Regular Members.
+Those persons who meet the provisions of Article IV of the Constitution are eligible to be Regular Members.
 Regular members will automatically be affiliated with the Regional Section in which they reside unless they request transfer to another Section or request not to affiliate with any Section.
 Regular members participate in the governance of the Association in the manner and to the extent set forth in the Constitution and Bylaws.
 Adjunct faculty, K-12 teachers, and individuals who have retired from their primary career may pay dues at a reduced rate set by the Executive Committee.

 Section 2.
 Student Members